 But even before you come in for your laser eye surgery evaluation with Dr. Ashraf, there are some general criteria that can guide you in deciding if LASIK is a viable option for you.
 We’re including some information here, to help you know if you should schedule a consultation with Dr. Ashraf.

-In general, the idea candidate for LASIK has either nearsightedness, farsightedness or astigmatism; is in good overall health; has had stable vision prescription for at least a year; has a healthy cornea thick enough for a corneal flap; and does not have any diseases or conditions that could impair the procedure or healing process.
+In general, the ideal candidate for LASIK has either nearsightedness, farsightedness or astigmatism; is in good overall health; has had stable vision prescription for at least a year; has a healthy cornea thick enough for a corneal flap; and does not have any diseases or conditions that could impair the procedure or healing process.

 There are additional considerations as well.
 Read on to learn more about two of the most important factors: the type of work you do and your age.

 Some people choose to undergo laser eye surgery because they work in professions that have good vision as part of the job description.
-Occupations such as fire fighters, law enforcement, military personnel, construction workers, pilots, lifeguards, flight attendants, lawyers, first aid responders and medical doctors are all ideal candidates for LASIK because their jobs are easier to perform when unencumbered by corrective eye glasses.
+Occupations such as firefighters law enforcement, military personnel, construction workers, pilots, lifeguards, flight attendants, lawyers, first aid responders, and medical doctors are all ideal candidates for LASIK because their jobs are easier to perform when unencumbered by corrective eyeglasses.